masterbtc/documentation-1/docs/markdown/pages/Attestation-Protocol.md

 ## Document Signing

-The Attestation Protocol needs to be adapted / expanded to verify documents attested in the past.
+An extensions could be implemented to verify previous signed documents.
 The problem is the timestamp of the document signature (the token).
 Because the user self creates the token, one could fake the timestamp and therefore fake the token creation time.
 If for example a leaf account was active from time x to y, the owner of that account could sign a document after time y and fake the timestamp to be between x and y.
 This is not detectable.

 It is not relevant for a login or authentication system, because the verifier checks the time span between token creation and current time.
 If this time span is to big, one would validate the token creation as false and therefore stop the verification process.